Self-Monitoring, Analysis and Reporting Technology: Visibility to host systems

 Depending on the type of interface being used, some S.M.A.R.T.-enabled motherboards and related software may not communicate with certain S.M.A.R.T.-capable drives.
 For example, few external drives connected via USB and FireWire correctly send S.M.A.R.T. data over those interfaces.
 With so many ways to connect a hard drive (SCSI, Fibre Channel, ATA, SATA, SAS, SSA, NVMe and so on), it is difficult to predict whether S.M.A.R.T. reports will function correctly in a given system.

 Even with a hard drive and interface that implements the specification, the computer's operating system may not see the S.M.A.R.T. information because the drive and interface are encapsulated in a lower layer.
 For example, they may be part of a RAID subsystem in which the RAID controller sees the S.M.A.R.T.-capable drive, but the host computer sees only a logical volume generated by the RAID controller.

 On the Windows platform, many programs designed to monitor and report S.M.A.R.T. information will function only under an administrator account.

 BIOS and Windows (Windows Vista and later) may detect S.M.A.R.T. status of hard disk drives and solid state drives, and give a prompt if the S.M.A.R.T. status is bad.

+In ATA

 ATA S.M.A.R.T. attributes

 Each drive manufacturer defines a set of attributes, and sets threshold values beyond which attributes should not pass under normal operation.
-Each attribute has a raw value that can be a decimal or a hexadecimal value, whose meaning is entirely up to the drive manufacturer (but often corresponds to counts or a physical unit, such as degrees Celsius or seconds), a normalized value, which ranges from 1 to 253 (with 1 representing the worst case and 253 representing the best) and a worst value, which represents the lowest recorded normalized value.
-The initial default value of attributes is 100 but can vary between manufacturer.
+Counter-intuitively the rule of thumb is that higher current values than the threshold are good, i.e. do not exceed the threshold.